 Research Mentioning the Binge-Trigger Concept

-COMMENTS: This provides evidence for our theory of a binge cycle as described in our videos.
+COMMENTS: This provides evidence for our theory of a binge cycle as described in our videos and articles.
 It appears that several mechanisms may initiate binging in food, and maybe sex, but chronic overconsumption leads the accumulation of DeltaFosB and addiction-reltaed brain changes.

 Researchers reporting in the June issue of Cell Metabolism, a Cell Press publication, have what they say is some of the first solid proof that insulin has direct effects on the reward circuitry of the brain.
 Mice whose reward centers can no longer respond to insulin eat more and become obese, they show.